uo-ec607/lectures/08-regression/08-regression.md

 First, if you're coming from another statistical language or package, adjusting the standard errors after the fact rather than in the original model call may seem slightly odd.
 But this behaviour is actually extremely powerful, because it allows us to analyse the effect of different error structures *on-the-fly* without having to rerun the entire model again. **fixest** is already the fastest game in town, but just think about the implied timesavings for really large models.^[To be clear, adjusting the standard errors via, say, `summary.fixest()` completes instantaneously.
 It's a testament to how well the package is put together and the [novel estimation method](https://wwwen.uni.lu/content/download/110162/1299525/file/2018_13) that Laurent (the package author) has derived.]

 Second, reconciling standard errors across different software is a much more complicated process than you may realise.
 There are a number of unresolved theoretical issues to consider --- especially when it comes to multiway clustering --- and package maintainers have to make a number of arbitrary decisions about the best way to account for these.
-(See [here](https://github.com/sgaure/lfe/issues/1#issuecomment-530643808) for a detailed discussion.)
-Luckily, Laurent has taken the time to write out a [detailed vignette](https://cran.r-project.org/web/packages/fixest/vignettes/standard_errors.html) about how to replicate standard errors from other methods and software packages (including Stata's **reghdfe**).^[If you want a deep dive into the theory with even more simulations, then [this paper](https://cran.r-project.org/web/packages/sandwich/vignettes/sandwich-CL.pdf) by the authors of the **sandwich** paper is another excellent resource.]
+See [here](https://github.com/sgaure/lfe/issues/1#issuecomment-530643808) for a detailed discussion.
+Luckily, Laurent (the package author) has taken the time to write out a [detailed vignette](https://cran.r-project.org/web/packages/fixest/vignettes/standard_errors.html) about how to replicate standard errors from other methods and software packages.^[If you want a deep dive into the theory with even more simulations, then [this paper](https://cran.r-project.org/web/packages/sandwich/vignettes/sandwich-CL.pdf) by the authors of the **sandwich** paper is another excellent resource.]

 ### Random and mixed effects